jborza/jborza.github.io/_posts/2020-08-12-hardware-adventures-5-calculator-with-keypad.md

 This process is called a matrix scan.
 TODO describe

-TODO picture of the keypad
+TODO picture of the keypad (with some keys relabeled)

 We also need to enable builtin [pull-down resistors](TODO Wikipedia link) on the row pins in order to ensure a known state (logical zero) when a button is not pressed.